Berkhamsted Schools Group is an incorporated charity led by a Board of Governors

 Governors serve a term of three years with a maximum of three consecutive terms of office.
 They are approved or re-elected by the board of governors.

-Sarah-Jayne Blakemore is Professor in Cognitive Neuroscience at UCL, where she is Leader of the Developmental Cognitive Neuroscience Group and Deputy Director of the Institute of Cognitive Neuroscience.
+Sarah-Jayne Blakemore is Chair of Psychology at the University of Cambridge, and Leader of the Developmental Cognitive Neuroscience Group.
 Her research focuses on brain development and mental health in adolescence.
 Sarah-Jayne has an interest in the links between neuroscience and education, and has worked on education initiatives at the Royal Society and the Wellcome Trust and has been consulted by education policy makers and politicians.
 She works with many secondary schools in the UK, youth theatre groups and youth sports teams.
 Sarah-Jayne has two sons, both of whom are pupils of the Berkhamsted Schools Group.
 Sarah-Jayne was appointed as a Governor in 2017 and is a member of the Education Committee.

 Chris Nicholls retired from Berkhamsted School in 2013 after 38 years of teaching there.
 During those years he held many senior positions both academically and pastorally, culminating in being Head of Boys for the last five years.
 Outside of the classroom, Chris coached rugby for over 30 years and was Master in charge of Rugby and the First XV coach for nine years.
 Chris is married to Sue who was also a teacher at the School and they have two grown-up daughters who are Old Berkhamstedians.
 Chris chairs the Education Committee.